 It might seem like visiting a local branch is the easiest way to apply for a loan, but that strategy will ignore an entire category of lenders.

 The fact is:

 Online lenders can be a good choice for many people because many charge lower interest rates and fewer fees.

-Online lenders are able to charge these lower fees and rates because they tend to cost less to run than brick and mortar institutions.
+Online lenders can charge these lower fees and rates because they tend to cost less to run than brick-and-mortar institutions.

 Another great reason to use an online lender is that some specialize in using non-traditional factors to determine whether to offer you a loan.